OrderN/CONQUEST-release/docs/CONQUEST-manual/starting.rst

 Tutorials
 ---------

-We recommend that you work through the Conquest tutorials, in order, to become familiar with the modes of operation of the code.
+We recommend that you work through, in order, the tutorials included in the distribution in the ``tutorials/`` directory to become familiar with the modes of operation of the code.

 Where next?